cossio/StatPhysCompX/README.md

-# PHY433 computational resources
+# Computational resources for Statistical Physics course at École Polytechnique

-This repository contains computational resources for the course PHY433.
+This repository contains computational resources for the Statistical Physics course at École Polytechnique, imparted by Rémi Monasson.
 Some are external links to resources found on the web illustrating concepts covered in the course, while others are original codes written by authors of this repository.
 The original codes are written in Julia (https://julialang.org) or Python.

 Codes in Julia: https://github.com/cossio/PHY433.jl.